rezendi/ykarma/HOWTO.md

 5. Open a shell and run `ganache-cli -u 0` as above.

-6. Open another shell, navigate to the "ethereum" top-level directory of this repo, and run `truffle deploy` -- this should compile and write the smart contracts, again, and write the address of the resulting YKarma interface contract to `server/.env` for use by the Node code.
+6. Open another shell, navigate to the "ethereum" top-level directory of this repo, and run `truffle deploy` (this should compile and write the smart contracts, again, and write the address of the resulting YKarma interface contract to `server/.env` for use by the Node code.)

 7. Open a third shell, navigate to the "server" top-level directory of this repo, and run `npm run test` to get the API running in test mode